adamjstewart/dotfiles/README.md

 ## Installation

-**Warning:** Installing my dotfiles will overwrite your old dotfiles.
+:warning: **Warning:** Installing my dotfiles will overwrite your old dotfiles.
 If you have any dotfiles in your home directory, back them up before doing anything else.
 That way you can revert to your old settings if you want to.

 ### Using Git and the bootstrap script